formR documentation

 optional

 Nearly all items are mandatory by default.
-By using * in this column, you can turns items optional instead.
+By using * in this column, you can turn items optional instead.
 Using ! requires a response to items that are optional by default (check, check_button).

 value